Unpacking Counseling and Therapy Licensure

 Master’s Level Clinical Intern

-If a provider is a Clinical Intern this means that they’re in the process of obtaining hours while completing their graduate degree program.
+Clinical Interns are in the process of obtaining clinical hours under supervision while completing their graduate degree program for Clinical Mental Health Counseling, Marriage and Family Therapy, or Social Work.
 At Atlanta Wellness Collective, our Master’s Level Clinical Interns are closely supervised by an in-house Clinical Supervisor, which means that you benefit from having multiple counselors whose time and expertise are applied to working with you.
 Clinical Interns also see clients at a significantly lower rate.

 Pre-Licensed

-Our Pre-Licensed providers have completed their graduate degree program and are often in process to receive their associate license in the state of Georgia.
-There is a process to obtain a counseling or therapy license after graduation through the Georgia Composite Board of Professional Counselors, Social Workers and Marriage and Family Therapists.
-Pre-Licensed providers are typically in-process or waiting for the licensing board to approve their credentials and test results or are preparing to take their licensing examination.
+Our pre-licensed providers have completed their graduate degree program and are often in process to receive their associate or full license in the state of Georgia.
+There is a lengthy process to obtain a counseling or therapy license through the Georgia Composite Board of Professional Counselors, Social Workers and Marriage and Family Therapists.
+Pre-licensed providers are typically in-process or awaiting approval by the licensing board.
+All pre-licensed providers have graduated from a master’s program, completed a year long clinical internship, completed a licensing exam, and have 1-5 years of clinical experience while working towards the required clinical and supervision hours for full licensure in Georgia.

 LMFT/LAMFT

-Licensed Marriage and Family Therapists (LMFTs) focus on the relationships between families, marriages, and other relationships.
-They tend to approach counseling from the perspective of a system, rather than the individual.
-An Associate Marriage and Family Therapist (LAMFT) has a Master’s Degree and passed the national MFT exam, but must complete supervised hours under direction and supervision before applying for full licensure as a LMFT.
-This process takes two or more years.
+Licensed Marriage and Family Therapists (LMFTs) focus on systems and relationships between families and couples.
+They often approach therapy from the perspective of a system, rather than the individual.
+A Licensed Associate Marriage and Family Therapist (LAMFT) has a master’s degree and passed the national MFT exam, but must complete supervised hours under direction and supervision before applying for full licensure as a LMFT.
+This process takes two to five years.

 LCSW/LMSW

 Licensed Clinical Social Workers (LCSWs) and Licensed Master Social Workers (LMSWs) both hold a Master’s Degree in Social Work (MSW).
-They tend to approach counseling or therapy from the perspective of social systems and social welfare.
+They often approach counseling from the perspective of social systems and social welfare.
 A LMSW provides counseling under supervision and direction prior to applying for full licensure as an LCSW.
+This process takes three to five years.

 LPC/LAPC

-Both a Licensed Professional Counselor (LPC) and an Associate Professional Counselor (LAPC) have obtained a Master’s Degree from an accredited counseling or clinical mental health graduate program.
-LAPCs have passed their licensing exam and are in the process of obtaining extensive supervised hours under direction and supervision to apply for full licensure as a LPC.
-This process can typically take 2-5 years post graduate program graduation.
+Both Licensed Professional Counselors (LPCs) and Associate Professional Counselor (LAPCs) have obtained a master’s degree from an accredited Clinical Mental Health Counseling graduate program.
+LAPCs have passed their licensing exam, completed a year long clinical internship, and are in the process of obtaining extensive supervised hours under direction and supervision to apply for full licensure as a LPC.
+This process takes two to five years.
 LPCs and LAPCs are more likely to consider mental health from an individual, clinical mental health lens.
-Our counselors are both trauma-informed and systems oriented.
+Our counselors are both trauma-informed and systems-oriented.

 Additional Certifications and Education

-There are a number of additional credentials and certifications that counselors and therapists can obtain in addition to their education and licensure.
+There are a number of additional credentials and certifications that counselors and therapists can obtain in addition to their education/degree and licensure by the Georgia Composite Board.

-NCC - A common board-certification that LPC/LAPCs can apply for is the National Counselors Certification (NCC) granted by the National Board for Certified Counselors (NBCC).
-It is an exam based professional board-certification for counselors.
+NCC - A common board-certification for LPC/LAPCs is the National Counselors Certification (NCC) granted by the National Board for Certified Counselors (NBCC).
+It is a professional board-certification for counselors and must be renewed every five years.

-PhD - If a mental health provider or counselor has a Ph.D. it means that they continued their education past their Master’s Degree and obtained a Doctorate in their field of study, typically in Counselor Education and Supervision (CES) or Counseling/Clinical Psychology.
-Doctorate-level providers earn the title of Doctor.
-It’s important to note that, though they have the title of “Doctor”, they cannot prescribe medication.
+PhD - If a mental health provider or counselor has a PhD it means that they continued their education past a master’s degree and obtained a doctorate in their field of study, typically in Counselor Education and Supervision (CES) or Counseling/Clinical Psychology.
+Doctorate-level providers earn the title of “doctor”.
+It’s important to note that, though they have the title of “doctor”, PhD’s cannot prescribe medication like MDs or NPs.

-No matter the education, license, or certification, each of our providers at Atlanta Wellness Collective provide the highest quality of care to their clients and want to help.
+Each of our providers at Atlanta Wellness Collective provides the highest quality of care to their clients and want to help.
 For support, contact us or request an appointment online.

 Disclaimer: This blog is not intended to substitute professional therapeutic advice.
 Talk with your healthcare provider about your health concerns and before starting or stopping therapies.
 No content on this site, regardless of date, should ever be used as a substitute for direct professional advice from your doctor or other qualified clinician.